A single decision can forever alter the course of your life. Including a decision like:

 I also know some tips will help you to get the most out of your experience.
 That is what this post is going to explain.
 I’d like to share some things you would benefit from knowing if you are attending – or even considering attending – Date With Destiny.
 Nothing here is classified or confidential.
 They are just my helpful thoughts to support you in getting the most out of the experience.

 You may have been to a Tony Robbins event before or maybe you haven’t.
 Perhaps you’ve simply heard stories of what it will be like.
-Maybe, like me, you attended Date With Destiny once and are itching to go back again.
+Maybe, like me, you attended Date With Destiny once and are itching to return.
 Regardless of your situation, go in without expectations.

 One thing I love about Tony is he is continually refining and improving his teaching based on his learning and experience.
-What you experienced once will not be the same as what you experience again.
-It’s also crucial that you not immediately resist the things he will have you do that you might consider corny, silly or scary.
+What you learn the first will not be the same as what you experience on a return trip!
+It’s also crucial that you not immediately resist the things he will have you do that you might consider corny, silly, or scary.